Anatomy of workflow elements

 Configured control flow elements. i.e. one or more values in that element have been changed from the defaults.

-The name of a new element added to a workflow is shown in red text until it is properly connected to other elements.
+The name of a new element added to a workflow is shown in red text until it is connected to other elements.

 Image workflow_element_coloring